bitlap/zio-pekko/README.md

 **Note on Serialization**
 Pekko messages are serialized when they are sent across the network.
 By default, Java serialization is used, but it is not recommended in production.
 See [Pekko Documentation](https://pekko.apache.org/docs/pekko/current/serialization.html) to see how to provide your own serializer.
-This library wraps messages inside of a `zio.pekko.cluster.sharding.MessageEnvelope` case class, so your serializer needs to cover it as well.
+This library wraps messages inside a `zio.pekko.cluster.sharding.MessageEnvelope` case class, so your serializer needs to cover it as well.

 ### Example: